Automattic/wp-calypso/client/config/README.md

 client/config
 =============

-The `index.js` file is generated on startup by `regenerate-client.js`.
-Based on the environment, data is read from the appropriate .json file in the root config directory, for example, `/config/development.json`.
-The data is then compared against a whitelist in `/config/client.json`, and whitelisted items are added to the data object in `/client/config/index.js`.
+This module reads config data from `window.configData` (passed from the Node.js server via the Jade template file) and initializes a `config` object that is used to read these values.

 You can read more about how to use `config` in the [config documentation](../config).

 Feature Flags API
 -----------------

 The config files contain a features object that can be used to determine whether to enable a feature for certain environments.
 This allows us to merge in-progress features without launching them to production.

 ### config.isEnabled( key )

 Is a feature enabled?

 ``` js